Quick access:

 - DAIMPL home page for general writing and presentation advice (sections 4.2–4.4)

-We will be using the ACM conference proceedings template on Overleaf.
-You can create your accounts in the website and share the document with each other and work on collaboratively.
+For the reports, we will be using the ACM conference proceedings template on Overleaf.
+You can create your accounts on the website and share the document with each other and work on it collaboratively.

 You can install LaTeX to your own computer (each), download the GitHub template page, and use some sort of GitHub backhand to collaborate.
 I would not recommend this option, especially to beginners, hence using local LaTeX and being able to compile documents is significantly hard.